Rapptz/discord.py/docs/ext/commands/commands.rst

 .. warning::

-    The usage of :class:`~ext.commands.Greedy` and :class:`typing.Optional` are powerful and useful, however as a price, they open you up to some parsing ambiguities that might surprise some people.
+    The usage of :data:`~ext.commands.Greedy` and :data:`typing.Optional` are powerful and useful, however as a price, they open you up to some parsing ambiguities that might surprise some people.

-    For example, a signature expecting a :class:`typing.Union` of a :class:`discord.Member` followed by a :class:`int` could catch a member named after a number due to the different ways a :class:`~ext.commands.MemberConverter` decides to fetch members.
+    For example, a signature expecting a :data:`typing.Optional` of a :class:`discord.Member` followed by a :class:`int` could catch a member named after a number due to the different ways a :class:`~ext.commands.MemberConverter` decides to fetch members.
 You should take care to not introduce unintended parsing ambiguities in your code.
 One technique would be to clamp down the expected syntaxes